Do you remember the last time you cleaned your pool filter? If not, it may be time to start cleaning it more often.

-3. If You Use Cartridge Filters
+3. If You Use Pool Filter Cartridges

 Fortunately, when it comes to cartridge filters, you don’t need to spend time guessing when it’s time for the next cleaning session.
 Check out the cartridge filters gauge — this should tell you everything you need to know about the filter’s health and the pool.

-Depending on the size of the pool filter, how often the pool is used and other environmental factors, you might need to clean it weekly, monthly or once in six months.
+Depending on the size of the pool filter, how often the pool is used, and other environmental factors, you might need to clean it weekly, monthly or once in six months.
 Although these filters don’t require backwashing, they need to be disassembled each time for proper cleaning.